An Implantable Vascular Access Device

 5. Put on your sterile gloves.
 Twist the needleless connector onto the Huber needle

-skin with your fingers.
-Gently press the sponge
+your child’s skin with your fingers.
+Gently press

-against the skin over the port until you see the
+the sponge against the skin over the port until you

-liquid on your skin.
-Clean the port site and 2-3
+see the liquid on the skin.
+Clean the port site and

-inches of skin around the site for one minute using
+2-3 inches of skin around the site for one minute

-7. Allow to air dry.
-Do not blot, wave at, or blow dry
+8. Allow the area to air dry.
+Do not blot, wave at, or

-the area.
-While it is drying, do not allow your
+blow dry the area.
+While it is drying, do not allow

 syringes are clean, not sterile.